 Dynamic text is dynamically populated by the app when a call is made to the server.
 Some examples are titles, descriptions, and tables of contents.

-Dynamic property so that the You.i Engine recognizes the text as dynamic text.
+Dynamic property so that You.i Platform recognizes the text as dynamic text.

 See Text Properties.